r3sh777/r3sh777/README.md

 I'm an undergrad studying **AI & Machine Learning** and currently building my foundation in data analysis and machine learning.
 I started this GitHub to hold myself accountable.

 Outside of code, I'm into **aviation**.
 The *777* in my username is a **Boeing 777** reference — one of my favourite aircraft.

-The engineering behind how something that massive can fly is what originally got me interested in understanding complex systems — which is also what pulled me toward machine learning.
+The engineering behind how something that massive can fly is what originally got me interested in understanding complex systems — which is also what pulled me toward ML.

 ---